 Critical Care Workforce

 While it has been generally acknowledged and widely appreciated that the shortages in nursing, respiratory care practitioners and pharmacists have already reached crisis levels, there had been conflicting forecasts of the adequacy of the present and future physician labor market throughout the 1990s.
 Because of this, the ATS, CHEST and SCCM formed the Committee on Manpower for Pulmonary and Critical Care Societies (COMPACCS) in 1995 and commissioned a study with the following goals: (1) determine current patterns of care for the critically ill and patients with pulmonary disease, (2) anticipate how demand for care might change in the future, and (3) project supply based on the current workforce and training.
 The COMPACCS study, published in JAMA in 2000, has convincingly predicted that the aging of the population of the United States will create a demand for care that will outpace the future supply of critical care medicine specialists, and that the effects of this shortfall in manpower will be significant after 2007.

 Shortly after the COMPACCS study was published, the Collaborative became actively engaged in trying to help solve the issues within their power.
 In 2001 the CCSC formed the Critical Care Workforce Partnership task force that set out to accomplish two goals.
 The first was to analyze the current models of how critical care medicine was being delivered in the United States and what the four societies could do together to help alleviate the pressures that the manpower shortages were creating for their patients and their members.
-The results of this analysis and recommendations for action are the subject of the FOCCUS (Framing Options for Critical Care in the United States) Task Force report issued in 2003.
+The results of this analysis and recommendations for action are the subject of the FOCCUS (Framing Options for Critical Care in the United States).